 Faclan: the Hebridean Book Festival will return from Wednesday 30 October to Saturday 2 November.

-As part of our second Faclan Fringe programme, the festival will open with an exclusive script-in-hand performance of a new theatre adaptation of Alastair McIntosh‘s extraordinary Lewis-set book, Soil and Soul.
+As part of this year’s Faclan Fringe programme, the festival will open with an exclusive script-in-hand performance of a new theatre version of Alastair McIntosh‘s extraordinary Lewis-set book, Soil and Soul.
 The book is currently being adapted for the stage by playwright Alan Bissett and Lewis-based arts organisation sruth-mara.
-The event will include a post-show discussion with Alastair – pictured below in his youth – plus Alan and the creative team, and will follow a week of rehearsals and script development in Uig with director Laura Cameron-Lewis and a cast of performers including musician Mairi Campbell.
+The event will include a post-show discussion with the whole creative team, and will follow a week of rehearsals and script development in Uig with director Laura Cameron-Lewis and a cast of five including musician Mairi Campbell.

 Elsewhere, Faclan will explore aspects of Hebridean Gaelic culture.
 Fiona Mackenzie of the National Trust for Scotland will celebrate the life, photography and film of the American anthropologist Margaret Fay Shaw and her time in Uist in the early 1930s.
 While Neil Rackham will launch A Telling of Stones, by Lewis-based publishers Acair, a re-interpretation of the prophecies of the semi-mythical Brahan Seer – ‘the Gaelic Nostradamus’.